 The Diploma, in Norwegian, and the Diploma Supplement, in English, will be issued when the degree is completed.

 To be eligible for admission to the Doctoral education (PhD) the candidate must have completed a master's degree.

 To qualify for the Doctoral education (PhD) at UiB the average grade for the master's thesis, the Master's degree and the bachelor's degree should be at least C.

 In order to get enrolled you have to be granted a fellowship for doctoral training.

 With a degree in molecular biology you can work with research and teaching at universities, university colleges, university hospitals and other major hospitals.
 Molecular biologists work in a variety of fields such as food research, petroleum industry, marine research, forensic science and environmental research.
 Medical, pharmaceutical and biotechnological industry and research are also relevant fields of work.

-For more information about studying at the Department of Molecular Biology: http://www.uib.no/en/mbi/52546/master-studies-molecular-biology
+For more information about taking a Master's in Molecular Biolog at the Department of Biological Sciences: http://www.uib.no/en/mbi/52546/master-studies-molecular-biology

-Please contact the academic adviser for the program
+Please contact the student adviser for the program

 if you have any questions: